Article I. Name

 Section 4.
 The Assembly shall have timely access to the agendas of the Board of Visitors, reports of all university-wide committees, and preliminary drafts of the university budget.

 Article III.
 Representation

-The Assembly represents professionals and professional faculty of the College, including anyone fulfilling their duties in a professional/professional faculty position.
+The Assembly represents professionals and professional faculty of the university, including anyone fulfilling their duties in a professional/professional faculty position.
 Hereinafter, the phrase “professionals and professional faculty” includes these employees in professional/professional faculty positions.

 Article IV.
 Membership and Voting Procedures